stephanGarland/intro-to-x/mysql/mysql-101.md

 40 rows in set (0.01 sec)
 ```

 The lookup is now essentially instantaneous.
 If this is a frequently performed query, this may be a wise decision.
+There are also times when you may not need an index - for example, remember that a `UNIQUE` constraint is also an index!
+Since `user_id` has a `UNIQUE` constraint on it, lookups via it are just as fast as by `id`.
+Whether or not you need a separate integer column as a key is a valid debate - in this case, simply using `user_id` as as the primary key would be reasonable.

 #### JSON / Longtext